mkavana/docs/_posts/05-workflow/2020-06-06-ce-process.md

     > **Note**: An item in your GitHub checklist can be a single topic, lesson or file (as appropriate).
 If necessary, consult the ID reviewer to determine a suitable approach to dividing the module content into GitHub checklist items.
     >
-    > Checklists provide a convenient way for reviewers, content authors, and other contributors to track progress of a review.
+    > Checklists provide a convenient way for reviewers, content authors, and other contributors to track the progress of a review.
 Checklists are *optional*; reviewers are *not required* to use checklists on GitHub.
     >

 12. From the right side menu of the GitHub page **Open a pull request**, in the **Reviewers** section, select the **gear icon**.
 In the **text entry field**, enter the ID reviewer's GitHub username.
 Then, choose the ID reviewer's GitHub username from the list to add the ID reviewer as a GitHub reviewer to the PR.